Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \subsection{Lowering \ale}

 The semantics of an \ale specification depend on material taken from a \casp mapping and machine description.
 This does not preclude defining a semantics for \ale in terms of that material or even some abstracted concept of what any such \casp material might be.
-However, doing so is complicated (as can be seen from the material in the previous section, which does not even attempt to handle expression evaluation) and not necessarily rewarding or illuminating.
+However, doing so is complicated (as can be seen from the material in the previous section, which does not even attempt to handle expression evaluation) and not perhaps very illuminating or rewarding.

-So instead, we write only enough typing rules to prepare material for writing a translation (lowering) to \casp, and then apply the \casp typing (and, implicitly, semantics) to the lowered material.
-That material goes into the \casp typing environments $\typenv$, and as discussed in the previous section, we also maintain an additional environment \kenv of integer constants used for substituting symbolic constants in types.
+So instead, we write only enough typing rules to prepare material for writing a translation (lowering) to \casp, and then apply the \casp typing to the lowered material.
+This gives \ale a semantics in terms of the \casp semantics.
+The translated material goes into the \casp typing environments $\typenv$, and as discussed in the previous section, we also maintain an additional environment \kenv of integer constants used for substituting symbolic constants in types.

 This section defines the translation. $\actrans{a}$ defines the \casp lowering of an \ale element $a$.
 We make the translation polymorphic over the various kinds of element; that is, $\actrans{\atyp}$ is the translation of a type (shown in \autoref{fig:tr_lower_type}), $\actrans{\tte}$ is the translation of an expression, etc. Some of the translation rules rely on the environments; these are written $\acrule{a}$ (shown in \autoref{fig:tr_lower_all}).